tagsysx/Prism/docs/TRAINING_DESIGN.md

 ### 1.1 Model Components for Training

-The Prism model consists of three main neural network components that are trained simultaneously:
+The Prism model consists of four main neural network components that are trained simultaneously:

 #### 1.1.1 AttenuationNetwork
 - **Purpose**: Encodes spatial position information into compact 128-dimensional feature representations